onofricamila/DyClee/README.md

 Also consider the global approach is used in the density-based stage.

-### :small_orange_diamond: DyClee goals
+### :small_orange_diamond: The algorithm goals
 * As there are many representatives for every cluster, **it is possible to generate non convex groups.**
 * **Noise is handled**: outlier elements will belong to outlier micro clusters
 * As every element of the provided dataset is processed once, the algorithm is **perfect for working with streams**
 * It's possible to work with **evolving environments**.
 There is no need to specify a fixed number of clusters to be generated.

-If you wanna achieve some other goals, like being able to work with different densities, feel free to take this implementation as a base :blush:
+If you wanna achieve some other goals, like being able to work with different densities as mentioned in the original paper, feel free to take this implementation as a base :blush:

 ### :small_orange_diamond: How to try it